Kingetics' Mission Statement: Making the less ambled The More Ambled...TM

 However, who better than a doctor of podiatric medicine and a pedorthist to develop an orthotic to help protect the injured foot and to hear the call to "Heal Thyself?"

-In 2007, Dr. King broke his foot -- a bad 5th metatarsal Jone's fracture, while competing with his USTA Tennis and his Ultimate Frisbee teams.
-Knowing that the current foam based shoes would not be stiff or protective enough for the job, he started utilizing advanced composite materials, including carbon fiber spring plates, to support and protect his foot.
+In 2007, Dr. King broke his foot — a bad 5th metatarsal Jone's fracture, for those of you that love foot doctor speak — while competing with his USTA Tennis and his Ultimate Frisbee teams.
+Knowing that the current foam-based shoes would not be stiff or protective enough for the job, he started utilizing advanced composite materials, including carbon fiber spring plates, to support and protect his foot.
 He found that putting a spring plate into a shoe was not enough.
 It took a moment of "Eureka" on the family ping pong table to move footwear and gait science truly forward.

 Using a lever under the spring plate to create an orthopedic shock absorber and mechanical lifting machine...?
 It was never done before, but it worked -- really well!
 So, here we are: 10 marathons and one phase 1 SBIR US Department of Defense and Army Medical Research Command testing contract later... completed on time and on budget.